iamrdk21/Website1/_posts/2020-06-21-world-motorcycle-day.md

 ---

 {: .box-note}
 ***World Motorcycle Day:*** *June 21 is celebrated globally as World Motorcycle Day, a day for celebrating motorcycles, motorcycling and everything related to motorcycles.
-June 21 is also the longest day of the year, called the Summer Solstice, and what better day to spend outdoors, riding your motorcycle? *
+June 21 is also the longest day of the year, called the Summer Solstice, and what better day to spend outdoors, riding your motorcycle?*

 ***Just a small appreciation post for one of my most treasured belongings.***

 Not gonna blabber on about my bike.
-Everybody loves their bikes.
+Everybody loves their bike.
 Owning a bike gives a sense of freedom.
 Freedom to go anywhere.
 Anytime.
 Bike riding is an exhilarating experience.
 You get a sharper sense of observation, hearing, processing and analyzing the situation around you.
-If you are a passionate bike rider, you don't just merely exist, you start "*living*".
+If you are a passionate bike rider, you don't just merely exist, you "*live*".

 <img src="/img/bike1.JPG" alt="Sunset Bike"/>